 Once the correlation functions Ψ in Eq.(1) and Υ_k in Eq.(2) are trained and constructed, the learning phase is done, and we can move to the design phase - the right part of Fig.3.
-In this section, the trained correlations will be used to syn mesize new human model with new designated semantic 1 are neters.
+In this section, the trained correlations will be used to synthesize new human model with new designated semantic parameters.